 The seven step checklist below applies the AI red lines to the next contract round.

 Yes, in the enterprise tier.
-Most AI vendors maintain a standard self serve tier with fixed terms and an enterprise tier with negotiated terms.
+Most AI vendors run a fixed self serve tier and a negotiated enterprise tier.
 The eight red lines are routinely accepted in the enterprise tier with executive sponsorship and a credible deal size.

-A refused red line is a data point about the vendor commercial posture.
-The buyer response is to document the refusal, escalate inside the vendor, and consider an alternative vendor for the use case.
+A refused red line is a data point about the vendor posture.
+Document the refusal, escalate inside the vendor, and consider an alternative for that use case.
 Most refusals soften when a credible alternative is on the table.

 Training data is the highest risk for regulated industries.
-The exposure is data leakage into a future model used by other customers, including competitors.
-The red line is no training on customer data, applied across every AI vendor contract regardless of industry.
+The exposure is data leakage into a future model used by other customers.
+The red line is no training on customer data, applied across every AI vendor contract.

-The IP indemnity is meaningful when the cap matches the realistic exposure.
-Capped indemnity at contract value is the common starting point.
+The IP indemnity matters when the cap matches the realistic exposure.
+Capped indemnity at contract value is the common start point.
 Uncapped indemnity is available from the largest vendors in the enterprise tier.
-Validate the carve outs and the conditions for coverage.
+Validate the carve outs.

-Open source AI models running on a private cloud or on premises remove some of the commercial risk.
-The trade off is operational complexity and capability gap.
-Most enterprises run a hybrid pattern with closed source for the highest capability and open source for bounded use cases.
+Open source models on private cloud or on premises remove some commercial risk.
+The trade off is operational effort and a capability gap.
+Most enterprises run a hybrid pattern with closed source for peak capability and open source for bounded use cases.

-An independent advisor brings the red line templates, the negotiation language from prior AI vendor engagements, the capability comparison across vendors, the deal size benchmarks, and the renewal anchor patterns.
-Buyer side, no AI vendor influence.
+An independent advisor brings the red line templates, the negotiation language from prior AI engagements, and the deal size benchmarks.
+The work is buyer side, with no AI vendor influence on the recommendation.

 Redress runs AI contract negotiation engagements as part of the buyer side advisory practice.
 The work covers the red line review, the vendor comparison, the contract negotiation rounds, the renewal cadence, and the post signature operational guardrails.
 Engagements close inside thirty to ninety days.